dikortis/LetsTalkETC/Episodes/Episode_4.md

-everybody and I'm finding the proof of work information really fast but then my network is slow so it takes me while to get them out there and distribute my my proof of work and so then I'm at a disadvantage not because I don't have a lot of GPUs but because my communication
+everybody and I'm finding the proof of work information really fast but then my network is slow so it takes me while to get them out there and distribute my proof of work and so then I'm at a disadvantage not because I don't have a lot of GPUs but because my communication